 ZS2EZ VHF DX OPERATIONS

 Since 2001, I have been actively involved in VHF DXing.
 However over the past few years my antenna systems have suffered considerably in the strong winds of Port Elizabeth, and are currently in a state of disrepair.
-Since taking down my Cushcraft 17B2 yagi in 2004, I have not had a decent 144MHz beam in the air, and the rotator on my 50MHz M2 6M7 long-boom yagi has developed a problem (no indication), resulting in VHF DX taking a back seat for the time being.
-This should however be addressed during the latter half of 2010.
+Since taking down my Cushcraft 17B2 yagi in 2004, I have not had a decent 144MHz beam in the air, and the rotator on my 50MHz M2 6M7 long-boom yagi had developed a problem (no indication), resulting in VHF DX taking a back seat for the time being.
+This however was addressed during the latter part of 2016.

 50MHz OPERATING ACHIEVEMENTS